January 8th 2018

 The feel good factor: 20 ways to boost your endorphins

 Looking for a way to boost your day that’s not just a short-term fix?
-The answer could lie in modifying your diet, workout regime and lifestyle to better accommodate the endorphins in your lives.
+Modifying your diet, workout regime and lifestyle to boost your endorphins could be the key.

 1. Keep on moving